skyylex/software_engineering.learn/homework.md

 Books:

+- The pragmatic programmer **[In Progress]**
-- The Mythical Man-Month: Essays on Software Engineering [Bro96]
+- The Mythical Man-Month: Essays on Software Engineering
-- Peopleware: Productive Projects and Teams [DL13].
+- Peopleware: Productive Projects and Teams
-- Dinosaur Brains: Dealing with All Those Impossible People at Work [BR89]
+- Dinosaur Brains: Dealing with All Those Impossible People at Work

 Talks: